jhnbyrn/951-KLR-PAGES/dme_post_ignition_code_walkthrough.md

 ;
 ```

-We increment the cylinder index 35h, and if it's equal to 2 then we kow we have just fired the spark for the second cylinder in this rev, so it's time to reset the reference sensor latch.
+We increment the cylinder index 35h, and if it's equal to 2 then we kow we have just fired the spark for the second cylinder in this rev, so we reset it to zero, and it's time to reset the reference sensor latch.
 That's what the sunsequent dptr instructions do.
-Then we jump 0166 to handle the fuel injection - but first let's look at some things we do if this wasn't the second spark event in the rev:
+Then we jump 0166 to handle the fuel injection - but first let's look at some things we do if this *wasn't* the second spark event in the rev:

 ```
 X0143: